webrecorder/browsertrix-crawler/README.md

       --userAgentSuffix                     Append suffix to existing browser
                                             user-agent (ex: +MyCrawler,
                                             info@example.com)           [string]
-      --useSitemap                          If enabled, check for sitemaps at /sitemap.xml, or custom URL if URL
+      --useSitemap, --sitemap               If enabled, check for sitemaps at /sitemap.xml, or custom URL if URL
                                             is specified
       --statsFilename                       If set, output stats as JSON to this